gardener/gardener/docs/usage/topology_aware_routing.md

 ##### gardener-admission-controller

 The `gardener-admission-controller` Service is topology-aware.
-It is consumed by `virtual-garden-kube-apiserver` and `virtual-garden-kube-apiserver` for the webhook communication.
+It is consumed by `virtual-garden-kube-apiserver` and `gardener-apiserver` for the webhook communication.

 ## How to enable the topology-aware routing for a Seed cluster?